longbowou/Dauf-Frontend/README.md

   empowering
   developers and creators to integrate Scripture seamlessly into their own applications, websites, or projects.

+- **Development & Deployment**: Dauf adopts Docker containers to streamline development and deployment processes, enhancing the efficiency and consistency of its backend and frontend applications.

 ## Architecture

 The application architecture is split in two different parts: app(backend) for API and frontend for scripture